 - Cerebrum: Your cerebrum takes up 2/3 of your brain's weight and is divided into left and right hemispheres.
 When a stroke damages blood cells in the cerebrum, you might experience changes in speech, movement, eating, reason, memory, perception, and emotional control.

 - Cerebellum: Located at the back of the skull, your cerebellum helps you with coordination and balance.
-If you have a stroke that impacts this part of your brain, you or a loved one might have trouble with walking, balance, and dizziness.
+If you have a stroke that impacts this part of your brain, you might have trouble with walking, balance, and dizziness.

 - Brain Stem: Strokes that affect the brain stem can have serious consequences, including death.
 Situated right over your spinal cord, your brain stem helps control vital functions like breathing and heartbeat.
 Strokes in this part of the brain can impact heart and breathing function, and cause paralysis and coma.